 The reporting currency for Snap-on's consolidated financial statements is the U.S. dollar.
 Certain of the company's assets, liabilities, expenses and revenues are denominated in currencies other than the U.S. dollar.
 In preparing Snap-on's Consolidated Financial Statements, those assets, liabilities, expenses and revenues are translated into U.S. dollars at applicable exchange rates.
 Increases or decreases in exchange rates between the U.S. dollar and other currencies affect the U.S. dollar value of those items, as reflected in the Consolidated Financial Statements.
-Substantial fluctuations in the value of the U.S. dollar or other transactional currencies have had and, in the future, could have a significant impact on the company's financial condition and results of operations.
-We are also affected by changes in inflation and interest rates in non-U.S. jurisdictions.
-Cash generated in certain non-U.S. jurisdictions may be difficult to repatriate to the United States in a tax-efficient manner.
+Substantial fluctuations in the value of the U.S. dollar or other transactional currencies could have a significant impact on the company's financial condition and results of operations.

+We are also affected by changes in inflation rates and interest rates.
+Additionally, cash generated in certain non-U.S. jurisdictions may be difficult to repatriate to the United States in a tax-efficient manner.
+Our foreign operations are also subject to other risks and challenges, such as the need to staff and manage diverse workforces, respond to the needs of multiple national and international marketplaces, and differing business climates and cultures in various countries.